+To gain a better understanding of how stateful middleboxes behave in the highly constrained enclave space, we test them in controlled settings with varying number of concurrent TCP connections between clients and the server.
+We control the clients' traffic generation load such that the aggregated traffic rate at the server side remains roughly the same for different degrees of concurrency.
+By doing so the comparisons are made fair and meaningful.
+In addition, we start to collect data points only when all connections are established and stabilized.
+We measure the mean packet processing delay in microsecond (\us) every 1M packets, and each reported data point is averaged over $100$ runs.

-Figure~\ref{fig:control_prads} reports the average packet processing delay of PRADS for three packet sizes.
-We can observe that \system\ adds little overhead ($<1$\us) to native processing regardless of the number of flows.
-In contrast, the direct SGX port incurs significant and increasing overhead after $200$K flows, due to the involvement of EPC paging.
-Also interesting by comparing the subfigures is that the SGX port performs worse for smaller packets.
-This is because smaller packet leads to higher packet rate while saturating the link, which in turn implies higher page fault rate.
-For $600$K flows, \system\ attains $3.5\times$ --- $30\times$ speedup over the naive SGX port.
+\inlsec{PRADS} From Fig.~\ref{fig:control_prads}, we can see that \system\ adds negligible overhead ($<1$\us) to native processing of PRADS regardless of the number of flows.
+In contrast, Strawman incurs significant and increasing overhead after $200$K flows, due to the involvement of EPC paging.
+Interestingly, by comparing the subfigures it can also be seen that Strawman performs worse for smaller packets.
+This is because smaller packet leads to higher packet rate while saturating the link, which in turn implies higher page fault ratio.
+For $600$K flows, \system\ attains $3.5\times$ --- $30\times$ speedup over the Strawman.

-Figure~\ref{fig:control_lwids} presents similar results for lwIDS.
-Here, the performance of direct SGX port is further degraded, since lwIDS has larger flow state size than PRADS and its memory footprint exceeds $550$MB even when tracking only $100$K flows.
+\inlsec{lwIDS} Figure~\ref{fig:control_lwids} presents similar results for lwIDS.
+Here, the performance of Strawman is further degraded, since lwIDS has larger flow state size than PRADS and its memory footprint exceeds $550$MB even when tracking only $100$K flows.